Kandi-Rohan/MIPS-Architecture-Simulator/README.md

+﻿# MIPS Architecture Simulator

-﻿## Overview
+## Overview

 This project implements a **5-stage pipelined MIPS processor simulator** with two architectural enhancements:

-1. **Delayed Branch Execution** – eliminates pipeline flushes by introducing a branch delay slot.
+1. **Delayed Branch Execution** — eliminates pipeline flushes by introducing a branch delay slot.
-2. **Multi-Cycle Memory Access** – simulates variable memory latency (2–3 cycles) for load/store operations.
+2. **Multi-Cycle Memory Access** — simulates variable memory latency (2–3 cycles) for load/store operations.

 The simulator is written in **Python** and models each pipeline stage (IF, ID, EX, MEM, WB) step-by-step.
 It provides detailed logs of instruction flow, stalls, hazards, and performance metrics.

 ## Features